jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

 (5) This section is subject to sections 18 to 34, and therefore does not limit or affect the appointment of 1 or more additional guardians (for example, an additional testamentary guardian of the child appointed by the deceased parent under section 26(2)) or an order (relating to guardianship of the Court) under section 33(1).

 ### 18 Father identified on birth certificate is guardian
-If a child's father is not a guardian of the child just because of section 17(2) or (3), then he becomes a guardian of the child if his particulars are registered after the commencement of this Act as part of the child's birth information under 1 of the following sections of the Births, Deaths, and Marriages Registration Act 1995:
+(1) A child's father who is not a guardian of the child just because of section 17(2) or (3) becomes a guardian of the child if his particulars are registered after the commencement of this section as part of the child's birth information because he and the child's mother both notified the birth as required by section 9 of the Births, Deaths, Marriages, and Relationships Registration Act 1995.
-  (a) section 15(2)(b)(i) or (3)(a)(i) (registration at the request of the child's mother and father):
-  (b) section 15(2)(b)(ii) or (3)(a)(ii) (registration at the request of the child's mother, and on production of a notice in writing signed by the father, acknowledging that he is the child's father and consenting to the recording of information relating to him):
-  (c) section 15(2)(c) or (3)(b)(i) (registration at the request of the child's father, and on the child's mother having confirmed that he is the child's father).
+(2) Subsection (1) does not change the guardianship status of a father who became a guardian before the commencement of this section.

 ### 19 Father who was not mother's spouse, civil union partner, or de facto partner may apply to be appointed as guardian
 (1) If, because of section 17(2) or (3), a child's mother is (or was at the time of her death) the sole guardian of the child, the child's father may apply to the Court to be appointed as a guardian of the child.